 3-4 works by women composers

-3-4 works by composers of color
+3-4 works by composers from racial, ethnic, or cultural heritages

 Programming diverse works can require more research than programming more well-known pieces, and we can help with that.